 Rocky Point is a very small town located in the state of North Carolina.
 With a population of 1,725 people and two constituent neighborhoods, Rocky Point is the 340th largest community in North Carolina.

 Because occupations involving physical labor dominate the local economy, Rocky Point is generally considered to be a blue-collar town.
-53.28% of the Rocky Point workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Rocky Point is a town of construction workers and builders, farmers, fishers, or foresters, and service providers.
-There are especially a lot of people living in Rocky Point who work in farm management occupations (21.45%), maintenance occupations (10.13%), and office and administrative support (7.99%).
+38.47% of the Rocky Point workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Rocky Point is a town of service providers, construction workers and builders, and farmers, fishers, or foresters.
+There are especially a lot of people living in Rocky Point who work in farm management occupations (14.34%), maintenance occupations (13.67%), and food service (9.12%).

 Of important note, Rocky Point is also a town of artists.
 Rocky Point has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Rocky Point’s character.

-The per capita income in Rocky Point in 2010 was $19,039, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $76,156 for a family of four.
+The per capita income in Rocky Point in 2018 was $22,846, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $91,384 for a family of four.
 However, Rocky Point contains both very wealthy and poor people as well.

 Rocky Point is an extremely ethnically-diverse town.
 The people who call Rocky Point home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Rocky Point, accounting for 42.31% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Rocky Point residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rocky Point include Irish, Italian, African, English, and French.
+Rocky Point also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 43.86% of the town’s residents.
+Important ancestries of people in Rocky Point include Irish, English, German, French, and Italian.

 The most common language spoken in Rocky Point is English.
 Other important languages spoken here include Spanish and Italian.